minvws/nl-kat-coordination/docs/source/developer-documentation/nibbles.md

 ```

 This template assumes that the primary key of one of the required objects is known.
 The primary key can usually be found in the `:primary_key` attribute of the object.

+## 5. Performance

+### 5.1 What Did We Already Do?

+#### Caching

+As mentioned earlier, nibbles use caching to improve performance.
+The caching step works for nibbles that have only one nibbleParameter.
+We are planning to upgrade nibbles in the future to cache all other nibbles as well.
+Caching currently works by recursively searching for all nibbles that match the new OOIs in their signature and recalculating.

+#### Hashing

+To reduce unnecessary nibble runs, a parameter_hash has been implemented within the nibble origin.
+This mechanism ensures that when the input to a nibble run remains unchanged, the output is assumed to be unchanged as well, and the run can be skipped.

+Here’s how it works:

+1. **Hash Calculation:** Before saving results in the nibble origin, a hash of the input parameters is computed.
+These inputs are OOIs but can include other objects as defined in the nibble signature.
+2. **Impact Check on Input:** When a new OOI is created or an existing OOI is updated, the nibble query and JMESPath extraction are performed.
+Before initiating the nibble run, we check whether the creation or update affected the nibble input by comparing hashes.
+3. **Hash Comparison:** If the new hash matches the previously stored hash, it means the input has not changed.
+Consequently, the nibble run is skipped, avoiding unnecessary processing.

+For example: lets consider a nibble that counts the number of `KAT-UNCOMMON-PORT` `Finding`s on all `IPAddress` objects that are in a `DNSZone`.
+Now consider that we add a `Finding` to the `IPAddress` that is not a `KAT-UNCOMMON-PORT` `Finding`.
+We run the nibble query, extract the count using Jmespath and find the count has not changed and such the hash also has not changed.
+The nibble run is skipped.